maniospas/SocialGraphMining/README.md

 miner.createMiner("gnn", GNNMiner.class).setDeniability(0.1, 0.1); //also apply 10% differential privacy and plausible deniability
 miner.setActiveMiner("gnn");
 ```
-Alternating between the created miner can be done by referencing their given names through the commands
+Alternating between the above created miners can be done through their names through the commands
 `miner.setActiveMiner("repeat");` and `miner.setActiveMiner("gnn");` respectively.
-This alteration changes only which of the
+This alternation changes only which of the
-two miners are used for recommendation (see below) but simultaneously trains all of them after the switchable miner has been
+two miners is used for recommendation (see below) but simultaneously trains all of them whenever the switchable miner is
-notified of a new interactionr.
+notified of new interactions.
 In the above example we set the GNN miner as the type of miner the application starts recommending
 with.

 It must be noted that, after instantiating a graph miner, such as the switchable miner, it needs to be constantly notified about
 user interactions and somes exchange parameters with other devices (see below).

 ### Recommending interactions in the current context
-Before explaining how to train the miners, it must be pointed out that training and predictions change as user switch contexts.
+Before explaining how to train the miners, it must be pointed out that predictions change as users switch contexts.
-In HELIOS, multiple contexts (e.g. home, work) may be defined by each users.
+In HELIOS, multiple contexts (e.g. home, work) may be defined by each user.
 In case where context switching is a not a
-necessity in an application, a generic purpose context can be created and set up as the current context (i.e. so as to be easily
+necessity in an application, a generic-purpose context can be created and set up as the current one.
-retrievable).
-We remind that doing so using the contextual ego network management library can be achieved through the following code:
+Doing this with the contextual ego network management library can be achieved through the following code:

 ```java
 contextualEgoNetwork.setCurrent(contextualEgoNetwork.getOrCreateContext("default"));